Brad Robbins (basketball)

-Bradley Robbins (born 12 January 1985) is an Australian basketball coach and former player who is most known for his time spent in the National Basketball League (NBL) with the Perth Wildcats.
-He currently serves as an assistant coach with the Perth Lynx of the Women's National Basketball League (WNBL).
+Bradley Dean Robbins (born 12 January 1985) is an Australian basketball coach and former player who is most known for his time spent in the National Basketball League (NBL) with the Perth Wildcats.
+He currently serves as the head coach of the Warwick Senators women's team in the NBL1 West.

 Early life and career

 Born in Melbourne, Victoria, Robbins played his junior basketball at Dandenong.
 He represented Victoria in national competitions in Under 14s in 1998, Under 16s in 2000 and Under 18s in 2001 and 2002.
 In 2002, he represented Australia in junior men's teams and was then a member of the World Championship winning Australian Emus Under 19 team in 2003.